-4.2 Add new rule for Question object to display second question
+4.2 Add new code to Question object to display second question

-4.3 Add new rule for Question object to display third question
+4.3 Add new code to Question object to display third question

-4.4 Add new rule for each Answer object to display second and third answers
+4.4 Add new code to each Answer object to display second and third answers

 For Answer objects A, B, and C, add these same two rules with their respective answers.
 Refer to your matrix for the text of the answers.
 In this step, you're creating a total of 6 new rules!